hannotify/javas-concurrency-journey-continues/outline/outline.md

 - graphics contexts

 > In general, we advise migration to scoped values when the purpose of a thread-local variable aligns with the goal of a scoped value: one-way transmission of unchanging data.
+>
+> Thread-local variables retain their values until explicitly removed using the "remove" method or until the thread terminates.
+Developers often forget to remove them, causing data to persist longer than necessary.
+This can be a security risk, especially in thread pools where data may unintentionally transfer between tasks.
+For programs relying on mutable thread-local variables, finding a safe point to call "remove" can be challenging, potentially causing long-term memory leaks.
+It is preferable to limit data access to a specific execution period to prevent these issues.

 ## Demo ideas